uwaiseibna2/GAP/README.md

 **Input 1**: Tab-delimited text file with n rows and two columns, where n is the number of species.
 The first column should contain the species name, and the second column should refer to the phenotype status in that species, with a 0 indicating absence, a 1 indicating presence, and an NA indicating unknown, i.e., sample file [Input 1](https://github.com/uwaiseibna2/GAP/blob/main/data-raw/species.txt).

 **Input 2**: FASTA file containing multiple sequence alignments for the n species at _g_ genomic regions.
-Each header should contain the species name followed by a space and an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
+Each header should include the species name followed by a space and an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
 Each region must contain sequences for all n species.
 If the region is entirely absent in a species, then a sequence of gaps "-" can be used for that species, i.e., sample file [Input 2](https://github.com/uwaiseibna2/GAP/blob/main/data-raw/sample-dataset.fa).

 **Input 3 (optional)**: A text file containing the phylogenetic tree of the n species in Newick format.
 No distances should be included, and the species name should match Input 1, i.e., sample file [Input 3](https://github.com/uwaiseibna2/GAP/blob/main/data-raw/phylogeny.txt) where n = 59 (species used in GAP).